Al Ahli Bank of Kuwait

 Al Ahli Bank of Kuwait (ABK) is a retail and commercial bank located in Kuwait City, founded in 1967.
-The services are provided via 31 branches in Kuwait, 2 branches in the United Arab Emirates (Abu Dhabi and Dubai) and 43 branches in Egypt.
+The services are provided via 29 branches in Kuwait, 2 branches in the United Arab Emirates (Abu Dhabi and Dubai) and 45 branches in Egypt.

-In 2016 ABK was the 10th on the List of the 50 safest banks in the Middle East by the Global Finance magazine.
+In 2016, the Global Finance magazine ranked ABK in 10th place on its List of the 50 Safest Banks in the Middle East.

 Together with Emirates, the largest airline in the Middle East, they offer to passengers various types of Visa credit and prepaid cards.